Not every family talks openly with each other. This often may not change, even though you are seriously ill or dying.

 - My Sister’s Keeper

 Sometimes events have made talking with each other more difficult.
 Family members often move away to other areas.
 Divorce and remarriage can create new families.
 These things mean that people communicate in a different way.

-You may want to reconnect with family members, former partners or friends.
+Knowing that you are dying may mean that you want to reconnect with family members, former partners or friends.
 This can bring its own difficulties but also often great rewards and peace of mind.

 In many cases your carer will be a family member.
 Sometimes your carer will be a neighbour or close friend.
 Communication between your carer and your family could become difficult.
 Sometimes there can be conflict.

-Communication can be difficult but not impossible.
-Decide the best ways in which you, your carer and your family members can talk with each other.
 There will be important information that you need to share with different people.
-The palliative care team may be able to help you to look at communication with those important to you.
+Remember, the palliative care team may be able to help you to look at communication with those important to you.